ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 Sometimes, tweaking the shard count for a database is essential to get the best possible performance.
 If you can’t say why, you’re likely to make your situation worse.

-## {{site.data.keyword.cloudant_short_notm}} is rate limited-let this inform your code
+## {{site.data.keyword.cloudant_short_notm}} is rate limited-let this rate limit inform your code
 {: #cloudant-rate-limited}

 Cloudant-the-service (unlike basic CouchDB) is sold on a “reserved throughput capacity” model.
-That means that you pay for the *right to use* up to a certain throughput, rather than the throughput you end up consuming.
+That means that you pay for the *right to use* up to a certain throughput, rather than the throughput you end up using.
 The *right to use* method takes a while to sink in.
 One flaky comparison might be that of a cell phone contract where you pay for a set number of minutes regardless of whether you use them or not.

 Although the cell phone contract comparison doesn’t capture the whole situation, no constraint exists on the sum of requests that you can make to {{site.data.keyword.cloudant_short_notm}} in a month.
 The constraint is on how *fast* you make requests.